 The Partner Roles Assignment button allows you to add new companies to the plan.

-(If your plan is not influenced by other companies, simply remove this section from the page layout).
+(If other companies do not influence your plan, simply remove this section from the page layout).

 Reports and Dashboards for Key Account Plans